C-CHANGE: Returning value to people and the land through research partnerships

 The Consortium for Cultivating Human And Naturally reGenerative Enterprises, or C-CHANGE, began in 2018 as an Iowa State University Presidential Interdisciplinary Research Initiative created to address these challenges.
 In 2020, C-CHANGE expanded to a multi-institutional consortium including Iowa State University, Penn State University, Roeslein Alternative Energy, FDCE Inc., the USDA-ARS National Laboratory for Agriculture and the Environment, and partner organizations with a Sustainable Agricultural Systems program grant from the United States Department of Agriculture National Institute for Food and Agriculture.
-C-CHANGE is further funded by grants from the Iowa Chapter of The Nature Conservancy, Iowa Nutrient Research Center, Practical Farmers of Iowa, Renewable Energy Group, USDA Sustainable Agriculture and Education program, and Walton Family Foundation.
+C-CHANGE is further funded by grants from the Iowa Chapter of The Nature Conservancy, Iowa Nutrient Research Center, National Science Foundation, Practical Farmers of Iowa, Renewable Energy Group, USDA Sustainable Agriculture and Education program, and Walton Family Foundation.

 Agriculture today feeds more people, more affordably, and more safely than ever before.
 But agriculture also faces new challenges to delivering abundant, affordable, and safe food.
 Declining rural population and infrastructure, climate change and extreme flooding, soil loss and degradation, nutrient loss and water quality impairment, pest control and pest resistance, and declining wildlife and pollinator populations compromise the viability of farms, as well as the natural resources we all depend on.
 At C-CHANGE, we address these challenges through research in smart technologies, coupled systems, socioeconomic innovations, and leadership and engagement.